CricketBr/Crickets-Shorthand-Site/orth-cnsl-ref.md

 # Notes to Self

 - The first part, how to write and join, will be sorted by longhand, with a few cross-references when several letters should be combined to clarify the differences.
 - If it's not obvious where the full description should be, choose the earlier one.
 - Assume readers have read the Manual.
 This is a review.
 Readers can see the arrows on the images.
 - Abbreviation and Vocab sections assume reader knows Joins.
 Jeremy's notation is enough for them to make the image on their own.
 (Will need to add to the notation.)

+-- using my own? combined letters/slurs/joins are in brackets, not codes
 - Abbreviation and Vocab can sort either way (Orthic or English).
 - The two ways of spelling are Orthic and orthographic.
 If I find a better word for the 2nd I can search/replace easily enough.
 - xxx is note to self.
 Searching for them will be one of the final steps before publicataion.
 - xxx add notation to the alphabet?
 - xxx ???
 Do I need to list the source along with the word in the text, for joins?
 Probably not.
 It's in the image.
+- images -- file name is topic, book, page

+canonical copy, revs

 explain codes for source : M, S, R, T, T2, E

+# remember they have already read the Manual !!!